regexthegod/minimal-pthread-examples/README.md

 ## Contents

-`timer.c` in an example of pthreading, blocked by a timed loop inside of the main thread until completion
+`join.c` spawns a thread, joining it and blocking the main thread indefinitely

-`join.c` is an example of pthreading, joining all created threads and blocking the main thread until they complete
+`arguments.c` spawns a thread, calling a function with multiple, varying arguments

-`argument.c` is an example of pthreading, calling a function on multiple threads with multiple, varying arguments
+`timer.c` spawns two threads, the function thread and a timer thread, joining the timer thread which blocks the main thread and exits the program after 10 seconds elapse

 ## Instructions